OMDS Tuition and Financial Aid for Students

 Federal Unsubsidized Direct Loan

 Federal Unsubsidized Direct Loans are available to U.S. citizens and U.S. permanent residents and are made directly to the student who is responsible for repayment.
 Interest accrues and must be paid by the borrower or is capitalized during periods of in-school enrollment, grace, and/or deferment.
-Learn more about the current interest rates for Federal Direct Loans.
+The interest rate for this loan will be fixed at 7.94% for the 25-26 academic year.

 You must meet federal eligibility criteria to qualify for the Unsubsidized Loan.
 Financial eligibility is determined by a federally legislated analysis of family financial information provided on the Free Application for Federal Student Aid (FAFSA).
 You must file the FAFSA and use Boston University’s School Code (002130) to apply for the Unsubsidized Direct Loan.